Then and Now: 3 Ways COVID-19 has Transformed Engagement Behavior

 In 2019, the average daily smartphone use in the United States was between 2 hours 55 minutes and 3 hours 10 minutes.
 Now, since COVID-19, nearly 60% of consumers say they are using their phones more – 46% of them reporting an increase of 4 hours per day.
 Though shocking statistically, it should not be surprising.
 The smartphone has become the vessel that encompasses all other behavior trends from new communication preferences to app usage.
 This not only reinforces but highlights the critical need for a mobile experience.

 A lot has already changed since the onset of the pandemic and the longer the COVID crisis lasts the more it works to solidify these new behaviors.
 Professional Credit is already providing consumers with the engagement model they demand during COVID-19.
-Through our well established omnichannel communication strategy, mobile app and online self-service portal, we are assisting our clients in practices that create continuity for when this “new norm” becomes simply the norm.
+Through our well established omnichannel communication strategy, mobile optimized website and online self-service portal, we are assisting our clients in practices that create continuity for when this “new norm” becomes simply the norm.